Time to start a new Rails app. Wanting to live on the bleeding edge, let’s use

 - We don’t run

-run—from scratch.
+bundle install.
+This is because any changes to the Dockerfile that trigger a re-build would then result in a completely newbundle installrun—from scratch.
 That is a lengthy process for no great reason.
-If the Dockerfile is unlikely to change, that could be put back in instead of using a volume as we do in ourdocker-compose.yml
+If the Dockerfile is unlikely to change, that could be put back in instead of using a volume as we do in ourdocker-compose.yml.

 docker-compose.yml